 Besides, the classification of the Ratios depends upon the purpose of their evaluation.
 The heads listed below depict the grouping of ratios according to their purpose:

 - Profitability Ratios (Gross profit, Net Profit, Operating Profit, etc.)

 - Liquidity Ratios (Current Ratio, Quick Ratio, etc.)

 - Activity/ Turnover Ratios (Stock, Debtors, Creditors Turnover Ratios, etc.)

-It depicts the movement of cash and cash equivalents in the firm in an accounting year.
-The analysis is performed by evaluating net increase or decrease in cash from inflow and outflow by
+It depicts the movement of ‘cash and cash equivalents’ in the firm in an accounting year.
+The analysis includes the evaluation of the net changes in cash from inflow and outflow by:

 - Operating Activity